-- A chest x-ray (a picture of the inside of the body), which shows the buildup of fluid
+- A chest x-ray, which is a picture of the inside of the body that shows the buildup of fluid

-- Computed tomography (CT or CAT) (an imaging test that creates a three-dimensional picture of the inside of the body with an x-ray machine).
+- Computed tomography (CT or CAT), which is an imaging test that creates a three-dimensional picture of the inside of the body with an x-ray machine

-- Thoracentesis (the removal and analysis of fluid from the pleural cavity with a needle)
+- Thoracentesis, which is the removal and analysis of fluid from the pleural cavity with a needle

 A pleural effusion often requires treatment in a hospital or clinic.
 The most common treatment is to drain the malignant pleural fluid.
 This may be done in several ways:

 - Tube thoracostomy, which uses a tube inserted into the chest for about 24 hours to drain the fluid.
 This is usually followed by pleurodesis, which is a process that uses substances, such as talc, to try to get the edge of the lung to stick to the chest wall to decrease the chance of the fluid returning.

 - The insertion of a small tube, called a catheter, placed temporarily into the pleural space that allows you or your family member to drain the fluid into a bottle as needed or directed.

 - The insertion of a shunt, which is a device used to bypass or divert fluid from one place to another to drain excess fluid.